Reversing the Overuse of “Sorry” in Veterinary Teams

 July 26, 2017

 The first time I sat down with a team of receptionists to have a discussion around the overuse of “Sorry,” I didn’t realize I would touch so many heart-strings.
-I remember it vividly, like it was yesterday, even though it was eleven years ago.
+I remember it vividly, like it was yesterday, even though it was a decade ago.

 As an example, we discussed how stating, “Sorry, we are unable to see Fluffy this morning,” could be stated in a more empowering way, even if a client had asked for a morning appointment and all were booked .
 Alternatives included, “Yes, we are happy to get Fluffy in.
 Available appointment options include 1:00, 1:30 or 2:00.”
 OR “Thank you for entrusting us with Fluffy’s annual exam.
 We can see him later in the day.”